masterchef8/masterchef8/README.md

-### The github page of PhD Student in HCI working on mixed reality interfaces for education !
+### The github page of a PhD Student in HCI working on mixed reality interfaces for education !

 - 🔭 I’m currently working on a Mixed Reality Setup for kids at school
 - 🤓 In my 3rd and final year of PhD